Cybernetics: From the Great Chain to the Sociopticon

 Seen in this light, the control society is more than a technological outcome nor a simple consequence of probability theory.
 It’s better understood as a contingent social project that draws selectively on probabilistic tools to privilege statistical regularity, administrative legibility, and predictability.
 Within such a system, deviation tends to appear not as information, but as error.

-Stat probabilitas, cadit voluntas —probability stands, will falls.
+Stat probabilitas, cadit voluntas

+The individual of classical economics - the rational man of intent - was replaced by the Cyborg Agent, a precursor to Deleuze’s Dividual.
 This transformation was presented as neutral and scientific.
 In practice, it encoded a specific ideology: stability over freedom, optimization over deliberation, regulation over conflict.
 Crisis ceased to be a failure of governance and became a resource.
 Financial shocks, ecological disasters, and social unrest were treated as signals to be absorbed, modeled, and exploited for further system refinement.

 Under these conditions, human behavior is transformed into a networked substrate of data.
 Deviance becomes signal disturbance; conflict, noise; obedience, self-regulation.
 Institutions and markets converge into a single adaptive architecture: predictive policing anticipates crime, finance optimizes continuously, media amplify selected behaviors, and platforms cultivate legible users.
 The ideal subject internalizes the system’s logic automatically—a dividual whose bonds are mediated by metrics.